Abhinavpreet-Singh/GigZo/README.md

 ![GigZo](docs/image.png)

+# Impact & Value Proposition

+GigZo is not just an insurance product — it is a **financial resilience layer** for the gig economy.

+### Key Impact

+* Prevents daily income loss for gig workers
+* Provides instant financial relief during disruptions
+* Reduces dependency on savings or loans
+* Enables financial inclusion at scale

+### Market Opportunity

+* India has **millions of gig workers** (Zomato, Swiggy, Blinkit, etc.)
+* No existing solution provides **real-time income protection**
+* Huge opportunity in **micro-insurance + fintech automation**

+GigZo positions itself at the intersection of:
+AI + Insurance + Real-time Data + Fintech

 # Problem Statement

 India’s gig economy includes millions of delivery partners working for platforms such as food delivery, e-commerce logistics, and quick commerce services.
 These workers face income volatility because their earnings depend heavily on factors outside their control.